ohinder/large-scale-LP-test-problems/README.md

-Repository for generating large-scale LP test instances for PDLP MPC paper.
+Repository for generating large-scale linear programming (LP) test instances for the PDLP MPC paper.

 # Creating the test instances